-After the goods are shipped, the exporter (either on their own or through the freight forwarder) presents the documents to the advising/confirming bank.
+After the goods are shipped, the exporter (either on their own or through the freight forwarders) presents the documents to the advising/confirming bank.

 The bank, in turn, sends them to the issuing bank and the amount is paid, accepted, or negotiated, as the case may be.
 The issuing bank verifies the documents and obtains payment from the importer.
 It sends the documents to the importer, who uses them to get possession of the shipped goods.

-The issuing bank further processes the LC to the advising bank (Mr A's bank).
+- The issuing bank further processes the LC to the advising bank (A's India-based bank).

-The negotiating bank will make sure that all necessary requirements are fulfilled and accordingly make the payment to Mr A (the seller).
+- The negotiating bank will make sure that all requirements are fulfilled and make the payment to Mr. A.

-Additionally, the negotiating bank will send all the necessary documents to the issuing bank.
+- Additionally, the negotiating bank will send all the necessary documents, including the bill of lading, to the issuing bank.

-Which again the issuing bank will send to Mr B (Buyer) to confirm the authenticity.
+- The issuing bank will send these documents to Mr. B (Buyer) to confirm their authenticity.